uapi-group/kernel-features/README.md

   disk I/O. Consider implementation of a naive web browser which is pointed to `file://dev/zero`, not expecting an endless amount of data to read.

-* [x] `IP_UNICAST_IF` should be taken into account for routing decisions at UDP `connect()` time (currently it isn't, only `SO_BINDTOINDEX` is, but that does so much more than just that, and one often doesn't want that)

-  **🙇 `0e4d354762cefd3e16b4cff8988ff276e45effc4 ("net-next: Fix
-  IP_UNICAST_IF option behavior for connected sockets")` 🙇**

-  **Use-Case:** DNS resolvers that associate DNS configuration with specific network interfaces (example: `systemd-resolved`) typically want to preferably route DNS traffic to the per-interface DNS server via that interface, but not make further restrictions on the origins or received replies, and all that without privileges. `IP_UNICAST_IF` fulfills this role fine for TCP, but for UDP it is not taken into account for the `connect()` routing decision.

 * `unlinkat3(dir_fd, name, inode_fd)`: taking one file descriptor
   for the directory to remove a file in, and another one referring